 Study Authors’ Craft- What Do Authors Do?

 I brainstormed a list of categories already.
-This summer I’ll be sharing resources about:
+I’ll be sharing resources about:

 - an award winning digital storytelling project

 - the use of mentor texts in our fantasy unit

 - writing with “one word” in mind

 - using picture books in a middle school classroom